tpryan/adk-docs-features/prompt.md

 Pattern for building urls from markdown paths should be to replaced the .md extension with a "/".

-Use the following markdown as an example of a good previous run of this content:
+Use the following markdown as an example of a good previous run of this content and should really only be updated if content in adk-docs has changed: